nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * Contact: An individual (e.g. student) stored in the system, typically having details regarding them such as their name, github username and etc.

-* Easy to use for new users: intuitive commands that are easy to understand and UI that is easy to navigate
+* Easy to use for new users: intuitive commands that are easy to understand and UI that is easy to navigate.

-* Mainstream OS: Windows, Linux, Unix, MacOS
+* Mainstream OS: Windows, Linux, Unix, MacOS.

-* Average typing speed: about 40 words per minute
+* Average typing speed: about 40 words per minute.

 * Uptime: The system should be operational during that period of time.